Zergalotz/email_amutomation_SMTP/README.md

-# email_amutomation_SMTP
+# email_sending_SMTP
-This is a send email automation project using Google SMTP port and manage dates.
-Based on a date and time will send out an email to a specified recipient.
+This is a send email program that using Google SMTP.
 This is in preparation for another project using APIs.

 ## Topics Covered
 - Python's `smtplib` for sending emails